international-distributed-systems-corp/.github/README.md

-# Distributed Systems Project
+# International Distributed Systems Corporation (IDSC)

-A platform for building and deploying autonomous AI agents that work together.
+Hi!
+I'm Arthur, the founder of IDSC.
+Distributed Systems is a platform built by IDSC to enable 1 person billion dollar companies.
+I built a platform for building and deploying autonomous AI agents that work together.
 Our agents communicate, learn, and adapt through natural language interactions.

 ![Landing Page](idsc.png)